• Services

 That is a great story.
 I like the globe-trotting there, Greg.
 Nice of you to join us in the spotlight.

 Greg Magennis: Thank you so much.
-Sylvain, I just love your sense of humor, I don't know how you would describe my status.
-Certainly, I feel very connected to both South Africa and Canada and deeply grateful by the way for Canada welcoming me as Canadians do.
+Sylvain, I just love your sense of humor and I’m a metro, I don’t how you would describe my status.
+Certainly, I feel very connected to both South Africa and Canada and deeply grateful by the way for Canada welcoming me as only Canadians can.

 Sylvain: With an apology?

-Greg: No, not the “sorry” apology.
-I landed in August 94 and moved to Calgary that December.
+Greg: No, not an apology.
+I landed and went and moved to Calgary.
 That was my first home.
-Because of that I'm a Calgary Flames fan and identify with being an “Albertan”.
-I also see myself as an unofficial ambassador for South Africa and Canada down here in Dallas, Texas.
+So, since I’m a Calgary Flames fan and identify with the whole of Canada and what Canada represents, I’m an unofficial ambassador for South Africa and Canada down here in Dallas, Texas.

-We promoted that assessments should not be used only in the recruiting cycle, but also as part of onboarding and regular check-ins, and as part of a coaching and development cycle with people leaders and within all levels of organizations.
-It's taken time, but I think you're seeing so much more adoption of assessment, particularly with the advent of the internet.
+So, that wasn’t used just in the recruiting cycle, it was used as part of onboarding and regular check-ins as part of a coaching cycle and development cycle with people and organizations.
+It’s taken time, but I think you’re seeing so much more adoption, particularly with the advent of the internet.

-How we treat people, as it relates to information that we're asking them to give us or assessments that we are asking them to complete, is foundational.
+I think that’s important in terms of how we treat people, as it relates to information that we’re asking them to give us or assessments that we asking them to complete.
+So, we like to cover that off to make sure that organizations, if they are going to use assessments, they’re going to use them appropriately.

-Our challenge with most organizations is to co-create a regular “virtuous development and growth cycle” where we're checking in with people, letting them redo assessments, at least annually, looking at what's changing in their results, and how the dynamics of business and their own progress are constantly changing in relation to their contribution.
-This approach is lending itself to people feeling more connected to what they're doing, and more appreciated.
+So how do we create more of a regular virtuous cycle where we’re checking in with people, letting them redo assessments, looking at what’s changing, and how dynamics are progressing?
+That’s lending itself to people feeling more connected to what they’re doing, and more appreciated in fact.

 Sylvain: How do you integrate that cyclical process?
-As far as I know, it is a challenge for consulting companies, but it is very desirable for the client and the consulting companies to have this stickiness and that the engagement is continuous.
+As far as I know, it is a challenge for consulting companies, but it is very desirable for the client and the consulting companies to have this stickiness and that engagement that’s continuous.

 How do you manage to do it in a practical sense?
 Do you have a process or a tool that you use that enables that for you?

-Greg: The tools that we are using are sophisticated.
-The challenge we have is that most organizations have different HRIS & LMS systems.
-So, each organization Is going to have a different platform, whether it's SAP or whatever tool that they're using.
+Greg: The tools that we are using are fairly sophisticated.
+The challenge that we have is most organizations have different systems.
+So, each organization’s going to have a different platform, whether it’s SAP or whatever tool that they’re using.

-Greg: The values of the company and the commitments that they're making to develop people come into play here.
-For example, the commitment to be and become “a deliberately developmental organization” sets up a relationship that looks at the “lifetime value” of an individual and their contribution.
-Organizations that make this type of commitment are the ones that we look for.
-If they are right up front as part of their values and stated commitment when people are onboarded into their organizations, individuals come in knowing that the commitment that the company is going to make is to allow them to develop and grow as they progress within the organization.
+Greg: Just another great question.
+The values of the company and the commitments that they’re making.
+For example, this commitment to be a deliberately developmental organization.
+Those are the clients that we look for.
+We look for clients who are right up front as part of their stated commitment when people are onboarded into their organizations, they come in knowing that the commitment that the company is going to make is to allow them to develop and grow as they progress within the organization.

-Typically, organizations are moving so quickly, our environments are so “agile” and “disruptive” that we believe development is also part of the puzzle of the individual's responsibility, not just the organization.
-So, we're helping organizations to embrace coaching and sharing how individuals can even coach themselves, versus waiting for an organization to come along and say, wow, we've noticed this, or we've noticed that.
+Typically, organizations are moving so quickly, it’s so agile that we believe that development is also part of the puzzle of the individual’s responsibility, not just the organization.
+So, we’re helping on the coaching side to not have individuals wait for an organization to come along and say, wow, we’ve noticed this, or we’ve noticed that.

-It's becoming incumbent on each of us to put our hand up and say, “these are my development gaps and this is what I have found that can help me close those gaps.”
-If I'm not tracking my own development as much as the organization is tracking me, I'm going to miss out on accelerating where I want to go and where I want to contribute.
-So, I see that as a massive opportunity going forward and we're seeing more and more people take responsibility from early on in their careers and not waiting for organizations to tell them what to do.
+It’s really incumbent on each of us to put our hand up and say, here are some of my gaps.
+If I’m not tracking my own development as much as the organization is tracking me, I’m going to miss out on accelerating where I want to go and where I want to contribute.
+So, I see that as a massive opportunity going forward and we’re seeing more and more people take responsibility from early in their careers and not wait for organizations to tell them what to do.

-We are committed to helping organizations to let go of the “career journey”, and to embrace much more of a partnered and shared commitment between the individual contributor or leader and the organization itself, we're not waiting for the development to happen, we're initiating it together.
+In terms of how are we helping the companies themselves to let go of that career journey, and embrace much more of a partnered and shared commitment between the individual contributor or leader and the organization itself, we’re not waiting for the development to happen, we’re initiating it together.

 Sylvain: Right.
 So, a bit of a follow-up.
 How do you develop leaders specifically in this environment, in these processes?

-Not all leaders want to sign up for “providing a map and compass” approach.
-Navigating without them is perilous.
-In many organizations that we deal with, when people engage with us, you can see and feel that they start to become automatically defensive because they feel that this process is going to be exposing them and it's going to create all sorts of vulnerability for them.
-We support them to embracing it as, “wow, this is an opportunity for me to get clearer on my current reality and where we're going, and to be more courageous, but to execute and take action in an ethical fashion.”
-(Sometimes teams are operating from different maps, or none, and no one has a compass.)
+So not all leaders want to sign up for that.
+In many organizations that we deal with, people engage with us, and you can see they start to become automatically defensive because they feel that this process is going to be exposing them and it’s going to create all sorts of vulnerability for them, instead of embracing it as, “wow, this is an opportunity for me to get more clear on my current reality and where we’re going, and to be more courageous, but to do that in an ethical fashion.”

-What Ernst and Young have done is they've said, "Look, you come into our organization, and you are already an alumnus from day one."
-They treat people in a way that those people would want to be treated because they know that you and I, if we work for Ernst and Young, are going to leave at some point to further our careers.
-We might join one of their client companies, or, start a company like you've started.
-Then, we also might want to come back to E&Y at some point.
-They really understand that life cycle, that “journey of the contribution” that individuals go on.
-Their “Hero’s journey”
+What Ernst and Young have done is they’ve said, “Look, you come into our organization, and you are already alumni.”
+So, they treat people in a way that those people would want to be treated because they know that you and I, if we work for Ernst and Young, we’re going to leave.
+We might join one of their client companies, or go and start a company like you’ve started.
+Then, we also might want to come back.
+So, they really understand that life cycle, that journey of the contribution that individuals have.

-One of the stated outcomes from this program is to drive retention.
-However, some leaders do leave the organization post the program because of “unintended consequences”.
-Individuals become very self-aware and very connected to how they're taking action or executing through the course of the program.
-They realize that in some instances, there isn't a career trajectory for them in the organization, and they leave.
+So, what happens is individuals become very self-aware and very connected to how they’re taking action or executing through the course of that program.
+They realize that in some instances, there isn’t a career trajectory for them in the organization.

-Some start to show-up bolder and more courageous and they get “poached” because suddenly, their confidence, in a humble way, comes online, and they realize that they could be contributing a lot more.
-Organizations must be prepared for that.
-They must be prepared for when they engage with individuals, and they start deliberately developing the value and impact, and they may find that people need to leave.
-However, if you remember my example of E&Y, people never forget an organization that has invested in them, and they may come back.
-They will most certainly promote the organization to others and hold them in high regard.
-The value of that is priceless.
+They literally either get poached because all of a sudden their confidence, in a humble way comes online, and they realize that they could be contributing a lot more.
+So, companies have to be prepared for that.
+They have to be prepared for when they engage with individuals, and they start deliberately developing using assessment and letting people go on that journey themselves in partnership, you may find that people need to leave.

 Sylvain: Yeah.
 Wow.